Here’s how a Seattle company went from Broadway to designing the stages for the NHL expansion draft

 Michael Hotopp, who was still a consultant when he died in November at age 74, moved to Seattle from New York in 2005 and eventually relocated the company’s headquarters here.

-The company now counts 10 permanent employees and builds out teams for various projects through partners and vendors.
+The company has 10 permanent employees and builds out teams for various projects through partners and vendors.
 Its work ranges from carved-ice attractions for Marriott hotels nationwide, to “destination theming” at various ports for a major cruise line, set designs for SeaWorld and staging corporate meetings events for Fortune 500 companies.

 “I think we have a profession that nobody knows really existed,” Wichansky said.
 “We refer to it as something where you can hire your own team of ‘imagineers,’ and that’s sort of what we do.
 We become a staff extension for somebody like the NHL and the Kraken.
 We take all of the fun stuff that they’re trying to figure out how to do, and we design it, engineer it and produce it.”